Parents FAQ

 What is a Parent's/Guardian's role at a Scouting activity?

 The primary responsibility of Parents/Guardians lies with their own child.
 Parents/Guardians are often asked to help as a program resource person (sharing a skill or hobby) or bringing snacks for Beaver Scouts or Cub Scouts outings.
 Parents are required to complete screening (as per the Scouts Canada Non-Member screening chart) and are always under the supervision of at least two registered Scouters.
-Parents are permitted to participate in 3-5 Scouting activities before they must become a Scouts Canada member.
+Parents are permitted to participate in 3-5 Scouting activities in total before they must become a Scouts Canada member and pass all screening requirements of a regular volunteer.

 What can parents expect if they need screening to participate in a daytime activity?